Millions just learned AI is about to change everything.

 Chapter 1: The Architect and The Navigator

-LiveThe two roles that make AI collaboration work, why experienced professionals are best positioned to leverage AI, and why most people are leaving 90% of the value on the table.
+LiveThe two roles that make AI collaboration work, why experienced professionals are best positioned to leverage AI, and the Craft Paradox — why the people most qualified to collaborate with AI are the ones most resistant to it.

-Building a B2B SaaS platform in languages I'd never used in production
+The first project.
+Building a B2B SaaS platform in languages I'd never used in production.
+Where the methodology emerged from instinct — real prompts, real AI responses, real mistakes.

-- Chapter 6: The Legacy Migration — The Execution
+- Chapter 6: The Integration Blueprint and The Legacy Roadmap Live

 - Chapter 8: When AI Helps vs. When It Slows You Down